 Maaike Siegerist is a Dutch singer-songwriter, based in Bristol.
 With a love of jazz chords and melodies, she writes story-telling songs about travels, remarkable people and nature.
 Her music has been played on BBC Radio 6 Music.
 She won the songwriting competitions of Glastonbury FM in 2018 and the University of the West of England in 2020.

-With her band, she has performed for enthusiastic audiences at the Bristol Harbour Festival, Keynsham Music Festival and Bradford Roots Music Festival.
+With support from Jelli Records, she has performed for enthusiastic audiences at the Bristol Harbour Festival, Keynsham Music Festival and Bradford Roots Music Festival.